captn3m0/codechef/_problems/hard/LIGHTING.md

 The first line contains a number t (about 15), the number of test cases.
 Each test case has the following form.

-The first line contains two numbers m, n (1 <= m, n <= 700).
+The first line contains two numbers m, n (1 &lt;= m, n &lt;= 700).
 Each line in the next m lines contains n characters '0' or '1' representing the board, in which '1' denotes a place which Johnny wants to put in a light bulb.

 Each test case's input is separated by a blank line.